RinmoDo/ProblemSolving/README.md

 # ProblemSolving
-my codes in competitive programming contest with some other problems
+my codes in competitive programming contest with some other problem
+## Strill Uploading files